dikortis/LetsTalkETC/Episodes/Episode_12.md

-they're going to be and go where they're going to go so um for me if you're in classic when i read i think it was a post by barry silbert man yes I think he's a good mind in the space and when I watched him get when he kind of liked what I heard other people voicing
+they're going to be and go where they're going to go so um for me if you're in classic when i read i think it was a post by barry silbert man I think he's a good mind in the space and when I watched him get when he kind of liked what I heard other people voicing